SAMTOMINDUSTRYS/stex2-blog/README.md

 * A **Repository** offers an interface for an application to manipulate a collection of objects (eg. add, get) while hiding how and where the data is stored, effectively keeping your application ignorant of how data is persisted (eg. in memory, a database, a file)
 * A **Unit of Work** (UoW) offers a context in which objects that have changed are noted, and those changes can be persisted (or discarded) as part of a transaction in your application

 I set about building a Repository and UoW to hold the `Clients` and `Stocks` in memory, just like in my first program, but instead of interacting with a Python data structure directly, the application would have to interact with the Repository.
 I based my first Repository and UoW on the mock testing repo from the Cosmic Python book, but with extra flair; rather than merely mocking a Repository and holding a temporary list, I defined a class which held a dictionary named `_objects` as a class attribute, such that any instantiation of the Repository would be able to interact with the `_objects` stored inside.
 As suggested by the book, I made the UoW a Python context manager.
 A context manager requires an `__enter__` dunder method to setup some context (my UoW just returns itself) and an `__exit__` dunder method to specify what happens when you leave the context (my UoW calls its `rollback` function to discard uncommited changes).
-I'd never written one of these before, but it seems perfect for this case of
+I'd never written one of these before, but it seems perfect for this case of starting and ending a "session".

 I felt a bit dirty about my Repository, as class attributes shared across all past, present and future instantiations of a class as a means of persisting data felt a bit weird -- it's easy to accidentally create an instance and shadow or overwrite the class variable.
 This wasn't helped by internet searches wherein I found of conflicting examples of writing a Repository and UoW.
 I became a little frustrated with trying to do "the right thing" first time, which caused some procrastination.